 Alumni

-Our alumni work in a variety of leadership roles in hospice and palliative care across the country, and have shaped our program into the educational experience it is today.
-Several alumni are involved in fellow small group didactics and career nights, and serve as contacts and mentors for fellows exploring career opportunities after fellowship.
-Many of our program faculty also graduated from our program.
+Our alumni work in a variety of leadership, administrative, and education roles in hospice and palliative medicine programs across the country, and have shaped our fellowship into the educational experience it is today.

 A number of our faculty and graduates have an active interest in narrative medicine and storytelling, and several of our fellows have published their creative work during their fellowship and taken elective time to work on their writing.